Irish Home Rule movement: Struggle for home rule

 Former Conservative barrister Isaac Butt was instrumental in fostering links between Constitutional and Revolutionary nationalism through his representation of members of the Fenian Society in court.
 In May 1870, he established a new moderate nationalist movement, the Irish Home Government Association.
 In November 1873, under the chairmanship of William Shaw, it reconstituted itself as the Home Rule League.
-The League's goal was limited self-government for Ireland as part of the United Kingdom.
+The league's goal was limited self-government for Ireland as part of the United Kingdom.
 In the 1874 general election, League-affiliated candidates won 53 seats in Parliament.

 Butt died in 1879.
-In 1880, a radical young Protestant landowner, Charles Stewart Parnell became chairman, and in the 1880 general election, the League won 63 seats.
+In 1880, a radical young Protestant landowner, Charles Stewart Parnell became chairman, and in the 1880 general election, the league won 63 seats.
 In 1882, Parnell turned the Home Rule League into the Irish Parliamentary Party (IPP), a formally organized party which became a major political force.
 The IPP came to dominate Irish politics, to the exclusion of the previous Liberal, Conservative, and Unionist parties that had existed there.
 In the 1885 general election, the IPP won 85 out of the 103 Irish seats; another Home Rule MP was elected for Liverpool Scotland.

 Adversary Lords

 Two attempts were made by Liberals under British Prime Minister William Ewart Gladstone to enact home rule bills.
-Gladstone, impressed by Parnell, had become personally committed to granting Irish home rule in 1885.
-With his famous three-hour Irish Home Rule speech Gladstone beseeched parliament to pass the Irish Government Bill 1886, and grant home rule to Ireland in honour rather than being compelled to do so one day in humiliation.
-His bill was defeated in the Commons by 30 votes.
+By 1885 Gladstone, impressed by Parnell, believed that the Irish people were "fitted for self-government" and had become personally committed to granting Irish home rule.
+With a three-hour Irish Home Rule speech Gladstone beseeched parliament to pass the Government of Ireland Bill 1886, and grant home rule to Ireland in honour rather than being compelled to do so one day in humiliation.
+The bill was defeated in the Commons by 30 votes.

-The Bill resulted in serious riots in Belfast during the summer and autumn of 1886 in which many were killed, and caused the Liberal Unionist Association to split from the main Liberal party.
-They allied with the Lord Salisbury's Conservatives until 1914 on the issue of Home Rule.
+The Bill led to serious riots in Belfast during the summer and autumn of 1886 in which many were killed, and was the cause of a split in the Liberal Party.
+The Liberal Unionists allied with Lord Salisbury's Conservatives on the issue of Home Rule until formally merging in 1912.
+The defeat of the bill caused Gladstone to lose office.

-The defeat of the bill caused Gladstone to temporarily lose power.
-Having returned to power after the 1892 general election Gladstone, undaunted, made a second attempt to introduce Irish Home Rule following Parnell's death with the Irish Government Bill 1893 which he controversially drafted in secret and thereby flawed.
-Eventually it was steered through the Commons by William O'Brien, with a majority of 30 votes, only to be defeated in the Conservative's pro-unionist majority controlled House of Lords.
+After returning to government after the 1892 general election Gladstone, made a second attempt to introduce Irish Home Rule following Parnell's death with the Government of Ireland Bill 1893.
+This bill was drafted in secret and considered flawed.
+It was steered through the Commons by William O'Brien, with a majority of 30 votes, only to be defeated in the Conservative's pro-unionist majority controlled House of Lords.

-On this defeat the new Liberal leader Lord Rosebery adopted the policy of promising Salisbury that the majority vote of English MPs would have a veto on any future Irish Home Rule Bills.
+In 1894, the new Liberal leader Lord Rosebery adopted the policy of promising Salisbury that the majority vote of English MPs would have a veto on any future Irish Home Rule Bills.
 The Nationalist movement divided in the 1890s.
-The Liberals lost the 1895 General Election and their Conservative opponents remained in power until 1905.
+The Liberals lost the 1895 general election and their Conservative opponents remained in power until 1905.